alexstrandberg/codepath-project-4/README.md

 - [X] Links in tweets are clickable
 - [ ] User can switch between timeline, mentions, or profile view through a tab bar
 - [ ] Pulling down the profile page should blur and resize the header image.
+- [ ] Profile view should include that user's timeline

 The following **additional** features are implemented: